Zu Jia: Reign as king

 Zu Jia succeeded his brother Zu Geng, resuming Shang's tradition of fraternal succession.
 The Xia-Shang-Zhou Chronology Project places Zu Jia's reign between 1184 - 1177 BC.
 The Bamboo Annals (竹書紀年) gives another time frame, which David Nivison identified as 1177 - 1156 BC.
 The year of his succession, according to Nivison, explains his regnal name.
 According to the Shang dynasty's naming rules, the king's regnal era was named after the first day in the year of succession.
 1177 BC began with a gui day in sexagenary cycle.
-The gui name was taboo since it coincided with the name of the Shang ancestor Zhu Gui (主癸, father of Cheng Tang).
+The gui name was taboo since it coincided with the name of the Shang ancestor Shi Gui (主癸, father of Cheng Tang).
 As a result, the next day of gui, jia, was chosen to be regnal name.
 The other character, Zu, was used to distinguish the king from other monarchs who shared the same regnal era name, jia.

 His capital was at Yin (殷).
 The founding of the city was traditionally traced back to Pan Geng, Zu Jia's great uncle, who is believed to have founded Yin around 1300 BC.
 In Wu Ding's time, Yin flourished and became the political and cultural center of the kingdom.

 His father had re-asserted and firmly established Shang suzerainty over a large area.
 When Wu died, Zu Geng conquered and destroyed the remaining remnants of confrontational tribes that had not been fully subdued.
 Zu Jia, consequently, inherited a powerful country with numerous vassal states.

 In the 12th year of his reign, he sent troops to fight Rong people in the west until winter.

 In the 13th year of his reign, after being defeated, the West Rong people sent an envoy to Shang.
 In the same year he ordered the vassal of Fen (邠) to establish an army at Gan (绀).

 In the 24th year of his reign, he reproduced the Penalties that were used by Tang of Shang to repress the rebellion.

 Oracle bone inscriptions of his reign show that he changed some aspects of the Shang religion.
 His modification was targeted at sacrifices.
 Decades before, Wu Ding had reformed the sacrificial system by restricting the number of sacrifice to ancestors; the situation in which he announced the reform is recorded in the Book of Documents (Shangshu).
 Zu Jia reversed the reform, increasing the quantity of ancestral sacrifices, while reducing sacrifices to mythical spirits.